brickbots/pifinder_web/star_data/README.md

 ## Special Format

-Since we really only need the catalog ID, RA, DEC and Magnitude, we should probably come up with a format that works best for the front and and trim down/convert the HIP catalog.
+Since we really only need the catalog ID, RA, DEC and Magnitude, we should probably come up with a format that works best for the front-end and trim down/convert the HIP catalog which includes tons of info we don't need.
 RA/DEC are generally in Hour minute second or degree / second formats... so we may want to also convert these to decimal.
 Whatever is most effective for the front-end!